chetnachaudhari/chetnachaudhari.github.io/_posts/2015-04-16-precommit-hook-for-jira-in-git.md

 ---
-layout: post
+layout: single
-title: How to add pre-commit hook for JIRA tracking in git commits.
+title: "How to add pre-commit hook for JIRA tracking in git commits."
 tags: git
 description: How to add pre-commit hook for JIRA tracking in git commits.
 keywords: git, hook, precommit, linux, bash
 categories: Git
 ---
-<div class="toc"></div>

 Having a clean and useful commit messages always makes debugging easier.
 There are many different patterns people follow to maintain neat git log history.
 Here is what I like the most, I always like to link a JIRA issue id with commit, so that any point in time, I can check the description of the task, for which the code change was made.